devonz1/100-days-of-code/log.md

 me figure out things faster than just wacthing videos and I can also getter better at problem solving the  code.

+Day 18 06/18/22

+Progress: Decided to add some Color to the Nutritional label I created to make it my own form freecodecamp Got inspiration from a image I saw on google.

+Thoughts: Started adding colors and I feel like the easisest part is making the classes in my css file for the colors but the challenge was placing every class within the correct element.

+Day 19 06/19/22

+Progress: I finished adding all the Colors on the Nutritional Label and it looks a little more presentable but not up to what I wanted it but
+Im gonna keep going to push better for my next project.

+Thoughts: I really Enjoyed the process of adding the colors and seeing it come alive from a simple white plain nutritional label to a  eye catching colorful label.